 He did his time, paling as he wore the yoke around his neck.
 What else could he have done?
 There were times he was knocked senselessly to the ground, blood decorating the oak wood floor, smothered shouts lying the background.
 Those days he walked through the darkness, the abyss he was chained to in the fucking sea.
 He was in the middle of an ocean where there was no land and when the only thing more convenient thing to do than to swim to nowhere was to drown.

 But how could he?
 How could he leave this behind?
 She was there, staring at the sea for him.
 If not for him, then for something he knew he could give.
 She was restless.
 He was waning.
-He would not have it.
+And he just would not have it.

 She is dashed hopes, endless storms, birds perched on branches of trees singing their fever song, and impenetrable foggy mists on the coast of the shore.